This article was updated June 17, 2020 with information from the new PPP Forgiveness Application 3608EZ and the 19th Interim Final Rule.

 What Happens if The Entire Loan Isn’t Forgiven?

-If that’s the case, any remaining balance will become a loan at 1% interest for two years.
+The PPP Flexibility Act increases the likelihood that self-employed individuals will qualify for full forgiveness based on owner’s compensation replacement.
+But if not, any remaining balance will become a loan at 1% interest for two years.
+(Under the PPP Flexibility Act the loan repayment period is 5 years for loans made on or after June 5, 2020).
 There is no prepayment penalty if you want to pay that back right away.
 A small amount of interest may have accrued in the meantime and you’ll need to also pay that.
 If you keep the loan, the guidance seems to suggest you should still spend those funds for authorized purposes, namely the payroll and nonpayroll expenses described here.